GeorgiaDome Final 2026 Mock Draft

 The advantage of having 2 first round picks is teams can use the second for a need rather than best player available.
 We most often see this with QB's at the end of round one with round two grades but the same principal applies.
 The Jets shock most media pundits and mock drafters by taking Omar Cooper Jr. at 16.

-Despite being my WR4 and graded as a 2nd round prospect, Omar Cooper goes before my WR1 because the Jets love him and Tyson has injury concerns.
+Despite being graded as a 2nd round prospect, Omar Cooper goes at #16 because Jets love him.
 Cooper is a solid WR2 to compliment Garrett Wilson.
 He has the ability to pick up yards after the catch and has experience from the slot and outside.